 Sr. Claims Examiner

-Basics of Workers’ Compensation Guide– PARSAC developed this guide as a best practices template so members can assist administrative personnel, supervisors, or others with a role in overseeing the workers’ compensation process at the agency level.
+Basics of Workers’ Compensation Guide– CIRA developed this guide as a best practices template so members can assist administrative personnel, supervisors, or others with a role in overseeing the workers’ compensation process at the agency level.

-Workers’ Compensation Litigation Guidelines – Litigation Guidelines establish a clear understanding of the expectations and requirements of PARSAC.
+Workers’ Compensation Litigation Guidelines – Litigation Guidelines establish a clear understanding of the expectations and requirements of CIRA.
 Nothing contained in the guidelines is intended to hinder defense counsel’s ability to exercise their professional judgment or interfere with any ethical obligations in their rendering of legal services